moorepants/dissertation/control.rst

    constructed a robot bicycle (I've asked him for more info on this one).
 [Suprapto2006]_
    Find and read.
+[Murata2011]_
+   The Murata Manufacturing company designed a bicycle robot to demonstrate the utility of their sensors which debuted sometime in 2006 [Murata2011]_.
+   There is little published detail on the control techniques but they seem to primarily make use of a roll rate gyro with steering and a gyro actuator.
+   They also have other sensors such as ultrasonic sensors for obstacle detection.
+They demonstrate stability at zero, reverse and forward speeds, stopping for obstacles, and tracking a narrow s-curve.
 [Taura2007]_
    master's thesis on acrobatic bike robot..maybe a wheely (need to find this one).
 Probably in Japanese.